suffolklibraries/lgc/content/collections/events/saxmundham-arts-festival.md

     content:
       -
         type: text
-        text: 'Come along and join in with a new and exciting festival of art and music happening in Saxmundham.
-There will be artist-led workshops, music from young local bands and musicians, DJ''s, tasty food and drink and fun activities for all age groups - and the festival is FREE!'
+        text: "Come along and join in with a new and exciting festival of art and music happening in Saxmundham.
+There will be artist-led workshops, music from young local bands and musicians, DJ's, tasty food and drink and fun activities for all age groups - and the festival is FREE!"
   -
     type: paragraph
     content: